influenly/influenly-frontend/README.md

 ## Build

-Run `ng build` to build the project.
+Run `ng build` to build the project (by default production environment).
+The build artifacts will be stored in the `dist/` directory.

+Run `npm run build:dev` to build the project for local.
 The build artifacts will be stored in the `dist/` directory.

 Run `npm run build:pro` to build the project for production.
 The build artifacts will be stored in the `dist/` directory.